minvws/nl-kat-coordination/rfd/0002-code-of-conduct.md

 5.  **Find an end**

-    If you like things neat, it‘s tempting to go over a code review over and over until it’s perfect, dragging it out for longer than necessary.
+    If you like things neat, it‘s tempting to go over a code review over and over until it’s perfect, dragging it out for longer and taking more time than necessary.
 It‘s soul-deadening for the recipient, though.

     Keep in mind that "LGTM" does not mean "I vouch my immortal soul this will never fail", but "looks good to me".
 If it looks good, move on.
-(That doesn’t mean you shouldn‘t be thorough.
-It’s a judgment call.)
-And if there are bigger refactorings to be done, move them to a new issue.
+That doesn’t mean you shouldn‘t be thorough.
+It’s a judgment call.

+    And if there are bigger refactorings to be done or new feature that need to be addressed.
+Then move them to a new issue.

-    Especially when there are multiple reviewers, it's important to find an end to the review process.
+    Especially when there are multiple reviewers, and multiple review rounds, it's important to find an end to the review process.
 Different reviewers may have different opinions, and it's important to find a balance between the different viewpoints.

 6.  **Mention the positives**